 How America Has Changed During Trump's First Year In Office, By The Numbers

 Over President Trump's first year in office, the U.S. underwent some changes that he would probably cheer.
-The economy continued strengthening (including, yes, the stock market, as the president likes to emphasize), and the number of people apprehended while trying to enter the country illegally fell sharply.
+The economy continued strengthening (including, yes, the stock market, as the president likes to emphasize) and the number of people apprehended while trying to enter the country illegally fell sharply.
 However, some changes are less promising: The nation's carbon dioxide emissions rose, and the amount of student debt grew by $47 billion.

-We have put together a wide variety of stats to show how the U.S. has changed over Trump's first year.
+We have put together a wide variety of statistics to show how the U.S. has changed in the past year.

-Importantly, while we're looking at how the country is changing throughout the Trump presidency, this isn't to say that the president created these outcomes.
-Wages, for example, are determined more by worker supply and demand than by the ripple effects of who's in the White House.
-Still, having a firm picture of the world the president is governing in and the directions these stats are moving in, is important for understanding the context in which he makes some of the most important decisions in the world.
+Although we're looking at how the country is changing throughout the Trump presidency, this isn't to say that the president created these outcomes.
+Wages, for example, are determined more by worker supply and demand than by the ripple effects of who is in the White House.
+Still, having a firm picture of the world the president is governing in and the direction it is moving is important for understanding the context in which he makes some of the most important decisions in the world.

 Economy

-The economy has continued to improve under President Trump, with the unemployment rate falling from 4.8 to 4.1, and GDP growth ticking upward.
+The economy has continued to improve under Trump, with the unemployment rate falling from 4.8 percent to 4.1 percent, and GDP growth ticking upward.
 The stock market has likewise risen quickly (though those gains largely go to richer Americans).
-However, wage growth remains middling, and has caused some economists to wonder why a tightening labor market hasn't budged this number much yet.
+However, wage growth remains middling and has caused some economists to wonder why a tightening labor market hasn't budged this number much yet.

 Loading...